 There is only so much I could do with $500 bucks, too.
 I was competing artistically with budgets for music videos on MTV which, at the time, were being made from $50k to $1M dollars.
 Self-financing music videos from local bands for $500 was not a long term plan – I had to get like a real commission from a record label or else give up.
 But there was no absolutely nothing happening in Columbus, Ohio.

 While spending one summer in Los Angeles on an internship in 1991, I happened upon an up-and-coming band I admired, Human Drama.
 I convinced the lead singer to let me do a video and spent every dime I had saved shooting it on 16mm film, which I thought turned out to be my best video – which, in a twist of fate, got me accepted into NYU Film School.
 Johnny Indovina, the lead singer/songwriter of Human Drama, told me it was the ‘best’ video of his songs, which made me feel pretty good.

 Like Johnny Indovina, I was always so close but so far away, never getting the right doors to open.
 I knew I had great creative instincts but I could just never get that first paid opportunity despite beating on doors.
-To make a long story short, I gave up soon thereafter.
+I gave up soon thereafter, perhaps wrongly, I’ll never know.
 I just couldn’t do it anymore without a real budget commission.
 I was tired of being broke, making cold calls and begging for favors to get my videos produced.

 I never directed another video until nearly ten (10) years later, when an off chance come up to do one for a band my brother, Taylor, was working with – Gene Loves Jezebel.
 My brother gave me a real budget ($10k) and I shot it on 35mm for their song “Welcome to LA”.
 I got a real producer Bettina Lee to help me, who was working at a major music video production company, The Oil Factory.
 I had so much fun directing that video.